totaldebug/atomic-calendar-revive/docs/overview/quickstart.rst

 Install using `HACS` component:

 #.
 You need HACS installed and configured
 #.
-Go to plugins tab
+Go to frontend tab
 #.
 Search for ``Atomic Calendar Revive``
 #.
 Install the card